jomaway/typst-bytefield/docs/docs.typ

  - `msb:left`  displays the numbers from (left) msb --- to --- 0 (right)
 ]

+Show or hide numbers
+- `numbers: none` hide all numbers
+- `numbers: auto` show all specified numbers #default

+Some common use cases can be set by adding a `string` value. #positional
+- `"all"` will show numbers for all bits.
+- `"bytes"` will show every multiple of 8 and the last bit.
+- `"bounds"` will show begin and end of each field in the first row.
+- `"offsets"` will show begin of each field in the first row.

+You can use #named arguments to adjust the header styling.

+- `fill` argument adds an background color to the header.
+- `text-size` sets the size of the text.
+- `stroke` defines the border style.

 === Numbers and Labels example
 You can also show labels and indexes by specifying a `content` after an `number` (`int`).